matteyeux/Decrypt0r/README.md

 Downgrades are already impossible without SHSHs blobs, on devices that do not have low level exploits (RIP Limera1n). <br>
 Is this feature useless ? <br>
 Yes, but it can still be used. <br>

+###IMG3 and DFU file

+To decrypt IMG3 files like `kernelcache` or `iBoot` just select 3 or 4 and follow the instructions There are two DFU files : iBEC & iBSS.
+These extensions are **.dfu** but are concidered as IMG3 file. <br>

 #Other components